Introduction to Java

 Primary/Main Features of Java

 1. Platform Independent: Compiler converts source code to bytecode and then the JVM executes the bytecode generated by the compiler.
 This bytecode can run on any platform be it Windows, Linux, or macOS which means if we compile a program on Windows, then we can run it on Linux and vice versa.
-Each operating system has a different JVM, but the output produced by all the OS is the same after the execution of bytecode.
+Each operating system has a different JVM, but the output produced by all the OS is the same after the execution of the bytecode.
 That is why we call java a platform-independent language.

-2. Object-Oriented Programming Language: Organizing the program in the terms of collection of objects is a way of object-oriented programming, each of which represents an instance of the class.
+2. Object-Oriented Programming Language: Organizing the program in the terms of a collection of objects is a way of object-oriented programming, each of which represents an instance of the class.